marcoaam/CV/README.md

   - Sinatra
   - Ruby on Rails
   - AngularJS
-  - TDD and BDD using Testing frameworks and tools such as NUnit, Specflow, Mocha, Jasmine, Cucumber, Rspec, Capybara, SauceLabs and Applitools.
+  - TDD and BDD using testing frameworks and tools such as NUnit, Specflow, Mocha, Jasmine, Cucumber, Rspec, Capybara, SauceLabs and Applitools.
   - Version control with Git
-  - Continuous Delivery with [GoCD]
+  - CI/CD with [GoCD]
   - Docker
   - AWS
   - Terraform